 Below you can read about the latest COVID-19 numbers in Iceland, the current Icelandic border policy, how to safely travel in Iceland during COVID-19, the vaccination progress in Iceland, and the COVID-friendly policies at Guide to Iceland, among others.

 Iceland has been following a strict testing and tracing protocol through this pandemic.

-Health authorities are processing over 1,000 tests per day and have asked everyone to download a tracking app to help with contact tracing.
-With these practices in place, authorities can quickly isolate new cases to lessen the virus’s spread.
+Health authorities are processing hundreds of tests per day and have asked everyone to download a tracking app to help with contact tracing.
+With these practices in place, leaders can quickly isolate new cases to lessen the virus’s spread.

 Every country in the world is dealing with COVID-19 in one way or another.
 There are a few things that make Iceland a safer place to visit than other countries.